Do you remember the character Bubba from the film Forest Gump?

-Typically, dried mushrooms are used to make shroom tea, but raw mushrooms can also be used (keeping in mind what was discussed in the previous section about dosages and water weight).
-It’s a dead-simple process: those wishing to enjoy magic mushroom tea need only pour hot water over their mushrooms.
-Typically, mushrooms need to steep for about fifteen minutes or so before infusing the water with enough psilocybin to have an effect.
+Typically, dried mushrooms are used to make mushroom tea, but raw mushrooms can also be used (keeping in mind what was discussed in the previous section about dosages and water weight).
+It’s a dead-simple process: those wishing to enjoy mushroom tea need only pour hot water over their mushrooms.
+Typically, mushrooms need to steep for about fifteen minutes or so before infusing the water with enough psilocybe to have an effect.

-If reducing the taste of Psilocybe cubensis is the purpose behind making tea rather than consuming the mushrooms directly, the imbiber may wish to add sugar or honey to the tea to further lessen the bitterness of the taste.
+If reducing the taste of mushroom is the purpose behind making tea rather than consuming the mushrooms directly, the imbiber may wish to add sugar or honey to the tea to further lessen the bitterness of the taste.

-Brewing magic mushroom tea is an ancient practice, thought to date back hundreds if not thousands of years in different parts of the world, particularly Mexico.
-However, magic mushroom tea is far from the only “psilocybin beverage” one can make—while we don’t have time to go over them all here, fruit smoothies with mushrooms added are also very popular.
+Brewing mushroom tea is an ancient practice, thought to date back hundreds if not thousands of years in different parts of the world, particularly Mexico.
+However, mushroom tea is far from the only “psilocybe beverage” one can make—while we don’t have time to go over them all here, fruit smoothies with mushrooms added are also very popular.

 One begins by drying the mushrooms first—fresh mushrooms wouldn’t make much of a powder!
 Once dry, the mushrooms are placed into a mortar and crushed with a pestle until a fine powder is created.
 This powder can then be added to other recipes (such as some of the food items we’ll discuss below), or added to an empty gel capsule.

-Perhaps the biggest benefit of magic mushroom capsules is that you have numerous magic mushroom strains to microdose which provides many options for microdosing the best magic mushroom strains more effectively in by using capsules.
-A single capsule won’t contain a large amount of psilocybin, and one can control the amount of powder in each capsule for even more granular control over the dosage.
+Perhaps the biggest benefit of mushroom capsules is that you have numerous mushroom strains to microdose which provides many options for microdosing the best mushroom strains more effectively in by using capsules.
+A single capsule won’t contain a large amount of psilocybe, and one can control the amount of powder in each capsule for even more granular control over the dosage.
 Furthermore, capsules are discreet—they look like regular vitamins.

-Extracts & Tinctures – An Uncommon But Interesting Method of Taking Magic Mushrooms
+Extracts & Tinctures – An Uncommon But Interesting Method of Taking Mushrooms

-Like most extracts, making magic mushroom psilocybin extract requires the use of a high proof alcohol (not the drinking kind—we’re talking 200 proof ethyl alcohol or similar).
-One will also need to have dry magic mushrooms, which then must be powdered as described in the previous section.
+Like most extracts, making mushroom psilocybe extract requires the use of a high proof alcohol (not the drinking kind—we’re talking 200 proof ethyl alcohol or similar).
+One will also need to have dry mushrooms, which then must be powdered as described in the previous section.